Calgary Cross Count Tool

 As of the Alteryx 5.0 release, Calgary indexes are case insensitive.
 Calgary databases created in a version earlier than 5.0 will still be case sensitive.

-Calgary Data File: Specify the Calgary database to select records from, either type in the file path location of the input or click Browse to navigate to the file location.
+Calgary Data File: Specify the Calgary database to select records from.
+Either key in the file path location of the input or select Browse to navigate to the file location.